unxversal/unxversal-core/sui/unxv_options/README.md

 ### Pyth Network Integration
 - Real-time price feeds with staleness protection (60-second max age)
+- **Configurable price feed IDs:** Each supported asset's Pyth price feed ID is stored in the OptionsRegistry at deployment/initialization.
+- **Runtime validation:** When fetching a price, the contract checks that the provided PriceInfoObject's price ID matches the configured value in the registry, ensuring correct and secure price usage.
 - Price validation with magnitude checks
 - Automatic scaling and format conversion
-- Asset-specific feed ID validation
+- Asset-specific feed ID validation (no hardcoded IDs in contract logic)

 ### DeepBook Integration
 - Balance manager validation for all trading operations